Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/17_ai_guided.typ

 #reading-path(path: "advanced")

+#warning-box(title: "Experimental Frontier")[
+  This chapter discusses emerging techniques at the intersection of AI and Formal Methods.
+  Unlike the previous chapters, these methods are active research topics and not yet standard practice.
+]

-The intersection of Artificial Intelligence (specifically Large Language Models) and Formal Methods is a rapidly evolving frontier.
+The intersection of Artificial Intelligence --- specifically Large Language Models (LLMs) --- and Formal Methods represents a rapidly evolving frontier.
-While Abstract Interpretation provides mathematical guarantees, it often struggles with computational complexity and the "widening" problem (losing precision to ensure termination).
+While Abstract Interpretation provides rigorous mathematical guarantees, it often grapples with computational complexity and the precision loss inherent in the "widening" operators required for termination.
-AI models, on the other hand, are excellent at pattern recognition and guessing, but lack guarantees.
+Conversely, AI models excel at pattern recognition and heuristic guessing but lack formal guarantees.

 == The Wizard and the Clerk